jamesjoshuahill/setup-mac/README.md

 Files in the home directory are tracked using a bare git repository in `~/.setup`.

+## Prerequisites

+- A Mac computer
+- macOS Catalina

+The setup script has limited requirements: Git, Bash and Ruby.
+All are available on macOS by default.

 ## Fresh install

 Create a new GitHub issue using the **Fresh install** template.